JackyChris12/Team-Collaboration/README.md

 # Team-Collaboration
-A project fo demonstrating Team collaboration.
+A project for demonstrating Team collaboration.